peterldowns/djoauth2/docs/quickstart.rst

 information, see the :py:class:`djoauth2.decorators.oauth_scope` documentation.)

-With our code all set up, we're ready to start the webserver:
+With our code all set up, we're ready to set up the DB and start the webserver:

 .. code:: bash

+  python manage.py syncdb
+  python manage.py migrate
 	python manage.py runserver 8080

 Now, log in to the admin page and create a ``Client`` and a ``Scope``.
 Set up